 Intermediate grades (3-5) focus on the complete mastery of critical skills learned in during the primary grades, but with an orientation towards the reading of texts, discussing those texts, and writing about them.
 We stress the value and role of traditional English grammar as well.
 Our texts include a certain canon of classic texts (typically abridged classic literature texts, the lives of the Saints, and stories from the Bible) which provide crucial background knowledge for the reading of unabridged texts later.
 However, we balance this with the continued use of textbooks, writing assessments, and informational texts.
-Additionally, students will continue with the methodical study of Latin, moving from one day a week to two days a week (grade 3) and 3 days per week (grade 4), with not only the continued study of important word roots, but introductory grammar concepts.
 By the end of fourth grade, students should have a good foundation in English grammar, acquaintance with morally formative core texts from Western tradition, and a mastery of core writing skills.
 By fifth grade, students will take four days of Latin per week, mastering the first and second conjugations, 150 Latin word roots, a host of classical phrases, the basic prayers of the Rosary and Mass, and all five noun declensions.
 Last, fifth grade students will divide into Honors and Regular Literature for the study of classic pieces of literature within the context of our Diocesan curriculum.

 The Middle School (6-8):